arm61/pylj/docs/source/teaching.md

 ## What it does and does not do

-pylj simulates particles in two dimensions, in a square box with periodic boundaries.
-The box may be from 4 to 600 Angstrom on a side: below 4 Angstrom the box holds only one particle, and above 600 Angstrom the particles are too small to see.
+pylj simulates atoms in two dimensions, in a square box with periodic boundaries.
+The box may be from 4 to 600 Angstrom on a side: below 4 Angstrom the box holds only one atom, and above 600 Angstrom the atoms are too small to see.

-The particles interact through pair potentials and nothing else. pylj packages the Lennard-Jones, Buckingham and square-well potentials, and a student can write their own in a short class, as the *Bring your own potential* chapter shows.
+The atoms interact through pair potentials and nothing else. pylj packages the Lennard-Jones, Buckingham and square-well potentials, and a student can write their own in a short class, as the *Bring your own potential* chapter shows.
 A simulation may hold one species or a mixture of several.

 Molecular dynamics integrates the motion with Velocity-Verlet, and the only thermostat is velocity rescaling: `heat_bath` sets the kinetic energy to the temperature asked for.
-Monte Carlo makes one kind of move, which relocates a single particle to a uniformly random position in the box.
+Monte Carlo makes one kind of move, which relocates a single atom to a uniformly random position in the box.
 There are no bonds, no charges, no walls and no pressure control, so pylj cannot run molecules, ionic systems, surfaces or a constant-pressure ensemble.

-The practical ceiling is about a hundred particles, which run at about a thousand steps a second on a laptop; twenty particles run at several thousand.
+The practical ceiling is about a hundred atoms, which run at about a thousand steps a second on a laptop; twenty atoms run at several thousand.
 Drawing is the slow part, not the physics, so a viewer should be updated every fifty to a hundred steps rather than every step.

 ## Which chapters need what

 The chapters build on each other, and each is one notebook to run from top to bottom.

 - **pylj**, the opening chapter, needs no Python beyond reading a `for` loop, and no physics beyond the idea that atoms attract and repel.
-- **Particles and potentials** needs functions, array arithmetic in numpy, and the `**model` idiom for passing a dictionary of keyword arguments, which it explains and every later chapter uses.
+- **Atoms and potentials** needs functions, array arithmetic in numpy, and the `**model` idiom for passing a dictionary of keyword arguments, which it explains and every later chapter uses.
 It assumes the reader has seen a potential energy curve, and introduces the Lennard-Jones form, the periodic box and the minimum image convention.
 - **Molecular dynamics** needs functions, loops and f-strings.
 It assumes Newton's second law and the idea of kinetic energy, and builds the Velocity-Verlet integrator and a thermostat from them.
 - **Monte Carlo** needs the same Python.
 It assumes the Boltzmann distribution, and builds the Metropolis rule from it.
 - **The ideal gas law** needs loops, f-strings and a helper function with default arguments.
 Its physics is the Maxwell-Boltzmann distribution, the radial distribution function, the virial pressure, the second virial coefficient and the van der Waals equation.
 It uses `scipy.integrate.quad`, `scipy.optimize.brentq` and `scipy.optimize.curve_fit`, each explained where it appears.